Revisiting Neutrino Masses In Clockwork Models: Local Clockwork Models - Mass Model

 As the perturbation matrix in CW fermions basis is again independent of neighbouring CW coupling strength parameters and depends on SM field coupling strength and the mass scale, the leading-order corrections to the eigenvalues are proportional to p.

-again $\Lambda_i$ denotes eigenvectors of the unperturbed matrix for BCW (both-sided clockwork) case eq.\eqref{bcw} and $f(q,q')$ denotes function f coming from the dependence of eigenvector $\Lambda_i's$ components on variables q and $q'$.
-Once again the leading order corrections are of the second order with respect to p.
-In this scenario too, the perturbative eigenvector analysis in the appendix of \cite{hong2019clockwork} holds true up to the order of p.
+$\Lambda^{(i)}$ denotes eigenvectors of the unperturbed matrix for BCW (both-sided clockwork) case eq.\eqref{bcw} and $f(q,q')$ denotes function f coming from the dependence of eigenvector $\Lambda_i's$ components on variables $q$ and $q'$.
+The leading order corrections are of the second order with respect to p.
+In this scenario, the perturbative eigenvector analysis in the appendix of \cite{hong2019clockwork} holds true up to the order of p.

-The KK mass spectrum for Clockwork gears and their coupling strength with SM neutrino is shown in Fig. \ref{BCW_mass} .
-For this scenario n = 20 gears are considered with $m_i$ = 1 TeV, $q_i$ = -3 and $q'_i$ = -0.2.
+Fig. \ref{BCW_local.} demonstrates the localisation of right-handed 0-mode and also delocalized eigenvectors in CW fields on different sites before Higgs achieves vev.
+The KK mass spectrum for Clockwork gears and their coupling strength produced between $K^{th}$ mass state and SM neutrino is shown in Fig. \ref{BCW_mass} with BP parameters.

-Fig. \ref{BCW_local.} demonstrates the localization of different eigenvectors in CW fields on different sites.
-The Yukawa coupling strength to SM neutrino y is considered to be 0.1.
+Table \ref{tab:bp_points} lists the benchmark points for the BCW model that are consistent with current phenomenological constraints.
+To compare, the standard CW suppression produced for $n=19$ and $q=-2.5$, is $\sim 10^{-8}$, while the BCW model with the specified parameters achieves a significantly stronger suppression of $\sim 10^{-14}$.
+Hence demonstrating the possibility of enhanced suppression with the BCW structure for the same site numbers.